rylarson/tao-chef-talk/index.md

    * It can do a lot more, but for the purposes of this talk, this is all that matters
    * Packer templates are just JSON files that describe what packer should do with the ISO
       * They are platform dependent (i.e. Kickstarter and Preseed files)

 --page-break--

-## What about the failed solutions?

-Note:
-   * More than anything, Chef provides a framework for environment automation.
-   * Before we had problems because of the mix of language choice, other technologies, and design.
-   * When everybody is using the same framework, it makes things much easier to share
-   * Chef solves a lot of common problems for us too, like package and dependency management.
-   * There is great incentive for people not to roll their own since Chef gives us so many things for free from the community site.

---page-break--